Teen’s Online Privacy and Cyber Security

 If you and your teen have a trusting relationship, it should be rather easy for you to communicate about what’s happening with their accounts and activity online.
 As your teen matures, this may decrease, but they should be armed with the knowledge necessary to maintain their cybersecurity.

 Also make sure you discuss with them the importance of avoiding cyberbullying and how it can affect others, and encourage them to bring any evidence of it to your attention.
 Reporting the bullying messages or comments and protecting your teen from any attacks can help avoid any future mental health effects it may have.

 Ask them frequently about who they’re talking to in social apps, and explain why they shouldn’t accept requests or messages from people they don’t know in real life.
-Also encourage them to immediately notify you if anything seems out of the ordinary with their accounts, and to always change passwords at least every 90 days.
+Encourage them to immediately notify you if anything seems out of the ordinary with their accounts, teach them about the risk of session hijacking attacks, and to always change passwords at least every 90 days.

 If your teen is new to using the Internet, frequently check their accounts and activity to keep tabs on the information they’re sharing and who they’re interacting with.
 Also keep in mind that many teens will have multiple social media accounts to try to confuse their parents.

 The most important thing when trying to maintain transparency is explaining the reasons why you’re concerned about their cyber security.
 Traffickers will find victims on social media; pedophiles will pretend to be someone they’re not and strike up a relationship with teens online; gaming and other apps can share your teen’s location with strangers; pornographers may try to gain your teen’s trust so they can eventually request graphic images or video from them to disperse online; and hackers can gain access to accounts and cause everything from financial hardship to ruined reputations.